inmation/WebStudio-docs/webstudio/widgets/README.md

 5. `didUpdate`
 6. `didRefresh`

-Refresh can be executed by e.g. a refresh button, refresh interval or send action.
+Refresh can be executed by e.g. a refresh button, refresh interval and send action.

+### Update Life Cycle Hooks

+The update life cycle flow is:

+1. `willUpdate`
+Screen updated
+2. `didUpdate`